sanger-bentley-group/gps-database-overview/README.md

 - Firefox 106
 - Chrome 107

-The website is browsable on Safari (last tested on 16.1), but performance issues and visual artefacts are expected.
+The website is browsable on Safari (last tested on 16.1), but performance issues are expected.

 &nbsp;
 ## Credits